Favorite Work of October 2016

 And incidentally, Franco Fagioli can also be heard as Teseo in the title role in the Carus recording of Handel's third London opera (Carus 83.437), a live recording of a production at the Stuttgart Staatsoper conducted by Konrad Junghänel.
 Definitely worth hearing!

 Miriam Wolf has worked at Carus since 2012.
-She is responsible for Public relations at and also Management Assistance.
+She is responsible for Public relations and also Management Assistance.